th2-net/th2-codec-csv/README.md

 ```

 **default-header** - the default header for this codec.
 It will be used if no header found in the received batch.
+  codec-csv trims all values in `default-header` and executes blank check.

 **delimiter** - the delimiter to split values in received data.
 The default value is `,`.